-- Customers in the United States can contact Medtronic Technical Services at +1 800 723 4636.
+- Customers in the United States can contact Medtronic Technical Services at +1 800 723 4636 for ICDs, or +1 800 505 4636 for pacemakers.
 You may also submit questions to tshelp@Medtronic.com or your Medtronic representative. - Customers outside of the United States can contact a Medtronic representative.